FoamScience/FoamScience.github.io/_posts/2018-03-20-killer-quora-answers-on-openfoam.md

 In addition, most OpenFOAM users run a great deal of their simulations in Ubuntu servers, thus they will be interacting with the command line the whole time anyway.

-The answers for this question features some useful (for absolute beginners) GUI
+The answers for this question feature some useful (for absolute beginners) GUI
 applications:

 * [SimFlow](https://sim-flow.com): A really good GUI application which uses